tahbibO/Discord_Bot/README.md

 # Discord_Bot
-Checks product availibity of a product on BestBuy.ca
+Checks product availability of a product on BestBuy.ca